Crispy Cracker-Crusted Baked Chicken Breasts

 - Heavy stainless steel sauté pan

-- Professional silver emulsion whisk
+- Professional silver sauce whisk

 - Heavy wooden meat mallet